p5-designer/p5js-starter/docs/UCB-Upper-Division-Courses.md

 **[ART 172 – Advanced Digital Media: Computer Graphics Studio](https://art.berkeley.edu/upper-div-courses)**

 Computer Graphics constitute a default method of image synthesis, from fine art to game design, cinema, and advertising.
 This production-intensive studio course introduces students to professional CG tools (**Blender, Python**) as well as an overview of CG aesthetics.
 Weekly project assignments based on tutorials cover modeling, texturing, lighting, animation, rendering, physics simulations and data-driven image synthesis.
 Final projects focus on portfolio work with scenes and characters to be exported into VR, AR, and game design.
-Instructor: Greg Niemeyer (Spring 2022)
+Instructor: Greg Niemeyer

 **ART 173 – Electro-Crafting**